Should you worry about a mosquito that lands on you with its bum in the air?

 We travelled to the Central Kalahari Game Reserve (CKGR) in the summer and underestimated how much water we would need.
 It was very hot.
-Every day was between 38 to 40 Deg C and we were each drinking 5 litres of water per day.
+Every day was between 38 to 40 degrees C, and we drank 5 litres of water daily.

 Something to bear in mind when you are stocking up on water.

-In summer, Botswana is lush and green and the time when many of the wild animals give birth.
+In summer, Botswana is lush and green, and it is the time when many of the wild animals give birth.
 It is a time of new beginnings.

 Visiting in the summer meant we saw lots of migratory birds that aren’t around in the winter, such as the stunning carmine bee-eater entourage that accompanied across the fields of Savuti in Chobe National Park.

-- It is off-peak season so it’s easier to book campsites or even just turn up (in the peak season some camps get booked out up to a year ahead).
+- It is in the off-peak season, so it’s easier to book campsites or even just turn up (in the peak season, some camps get booked out up to a year ahead).